bipubipu/getHired/aboutMe.md

 Cyber risk analyst
 Tutor

-Q: Why don't you pursue BA?
+❓ Why don't you pursue BA?
 I hear that's a really cool job!
-A: I want to but I find it hard for me to show my ability.
+✔️ I want to but I find it hard for me to show my ability.
 I say that I'm an ecommerce expert, would you believe?
 Nah, this job's related skill can only be shown through talking.
 Just too hard for me prove.
-English is not my first language.
-T_T

 ## Work rights
 Full working rights in Australia.